Paul-Lez/PersistentDecomp/docs/index.md

 ## Contents

-The code is contained in the directory `PH_formalisation`.
+The code is contained in the directory `PersistentDecomp`.
 It contains the following subdirectories:
 * `Mathlib`: contains material missing from current files in Mathlib.
 * `Prereqs`: contains basic definitions and properties of persistence modules.